-ATLANTA -- A small sinkhole is causing a road closure on 5th Street at West Peachtree and Cypress Street.
+ATLANTA -- A sinkhole remains the cause of a road closure on 5th Street at West Peachtree and Cypress Street.

 ROAD CLOSURE: Fifth St b/w West Peachtree and Cypress St due to a sinkhole. pic.twitter.com/nYHiTf5Y2U— Georgia Tech Police (@GaTechPD) April 19, 2017

-By Thursday afternoon, a metal plate was sitting over the sinkhole, but the block was still roped off.
+By April 27, a metal plate was sitting over the sinkhole, but the block was still roped off.

 A city spokesperson said crews conducted dye tests to determine if a leak caused the hole, but there were no indication of a sewer or water issue.
 "The road seems to simply caved in".